 AKRON, Ohio — An Akron middle school was vandalized over the weekend and evacuated this morning when a bomb threat was discovered.

-Akron Public Schools Superintendent Mary Outley confirmed that the school district has declared a calamity day for Innes Community Learning Center, and police are sweeping the school and are investigating.
+Akron Public Schools Superintendent Mary Outley confirmed that the school district has declared a calamity day for Innes Community Learning Center, and police used bomb-sniffing dogs to search and clear the building.

-Parents have been asked to pick up students at the Garfield Community Learning Center.
+Parents were asked to pick up students at the Garfield Community Learning Center.

 "Because school buses were already in transit when the threat was discovered, students were redirected to Garfield Community Learning Center.
 All students were safely transported and are currently being housed in the auditorium at Garfield under staff supervision," the school district said in a statement.